In Short

 - general stores.

-A general store includes a convenience store, mixed business or a milk bar with a retail area of more than 240 square meters whose primary business function is the sale of groceries.
+A general store includes a convenience store, mixed business or a milk bar with a retail area of more than 240 square metres whose primary business function is the sale of groceries.
+However, you may apply for a packaged liquor licence in a general store in certain circumstances, including if there is no other takeaway liquor service available to the public in the neighbourhood.

-Under a packaged liquor licence, businesses can usually only sell alcohol between 5 am to 10 pm, Monday to Sunday.
+Under a packaged liquor licence, businesses can usually only sell alcohol between 10 am and 12 am, Monday to Saturday, and 10am to 10pm on Sunday.
 In addition, your business must not sell alcohol on Good Friday or Christmas Day.
 It is possible to seek an extension of the trading hours as a part of the application.
 However, you must pay an additional fee to extend your trading hours.

 Daily Six Hour Closure